riscv-admin/graphics/CHARTER.md

 * providing direction for extending the existing software tools such as compilers, simulators and conformance test suites.

-The constituency represented by the Graphics SIG are implementers of programmable graphics solutions based on a RISC-V based unified shading core.
+The constituency represented by the Graphics SIG are implementers of programmable graphics solutions based on the RISC-V instruction set.
 By using an open ISA, these implementers leverage on a set of open source software tools maintained by the members of the RISC-V Foundation.